polca/premise/docs/user_guide/export/scenario-arrays.rst

 ---------------------------------------

 The following example uses the ``ecoinvent-3.12-cutoff`` project and applies all sector updates to three IMAGE pathways for 2050.
-Set ``PREMISE_KEY`` in the environment before running it.
+Set the ``PREMISE_KEY`` environment variable before running it.
 The source and biosphere database names must match the names registered in your project.

 .. code-block:: python